Effective Treatment for Kratom Dependence

 Kratom Withdrawal Signs and Timeline

-Like highly addictive substances like heroin and prescription painkillers, kratom contains chemical components that bind to and activate opioid receptors in the brain.
+Like highly addictive substances such as heroin, fentanyl, and prescription painkillers, kratom contains chemical components that bind to and activate opioid receptors in the brain.
 Some kratom users have reported getting addicted to the drug.

 Kratom has the potential to induce physical dependence, just like opioids.
 People who have been abusing kratom regularly and have become dependent on it may experience withdrawal if they suddenly stop taking the substance.